saikot-paul/habit-tracker/README.md

 ## Technical Stack
 - **Frontend**: Developed with React.js, making API calls for data handling.
-- **Backend and Database**: Utilizing Firebase for both backend services and database.
-Manages user authentication and data storage.
+- **Backend and Database**: Utilizing Express for both backend services and Firebase for database/authentication.
 - **Data Synchronization**: Real-time data sync between the frontend and Firebase database through API calls.

 ## Clarifications and Adjustments